mrjgreen/db-sync/README.md

 ##### Example 3

-Sync only the `email` and `name` fields from table web.customers (NB.
-The primary key will automatically be included in the column set):
+Sync only the `email` and `name` fields from the table `web.customers`:

+ > NB.
+The primary key will automatically be included in the column set

 ~~~~
 bin/sync --user root --password mypass 127.0.0.1 111.222.3.44 web.customers -c email -c name